alexkrz/diffae-fwd/README.md

-# diffae-interpolate
+# diffae-fwd

-This is a simplified version of the original diffae repository: <https://github.com/konpatp/diffae>. \
+This is a inference-only version of the original diffae repository: <https://github.com/konpatp/diffae>. \
-We also use more recent versions of Python and Pytorch in this repository.
+We use up-to-date versions of Python and Pytorch and try to keep other dependencies as minimal as possible.

 ## Setup